 3 benefits of computer vision for online real estate

-With AI-based computer vision technology, that becomes a reality by utilizing real estate room detection.
-Having thousands of custom listings pages, optimized for specific keywords can dramatically increase the visibility on Google.
+With real estate room detection technology powered by AI-based computer vision, this becomes a reality.
+This technology leads to thousands of custom listings that are optimized for specific keywords, and this can dramatically increase the visibility on Google.

 Improve search engine results

 The search engine results on the real estate portal itself can be improved with image metadata.
-You can avoid writing all those tags and image descriptions.
-The more accurate and in-depth metadata, the better and more complete the search engine results will be.
+You can avoid the time-consuming task of writing all those tags and image descriptions yourself, and redirect your time to more creative endeavors.
+The more accurate and in-depth the metadata is, the more accurate, comprehensive, and meaningful the search engine results will be.

 Computer vision real estate use cases

 Real estate room detection